SIXTH Amended and Restated Bylaws of Building Owners and Managers Association of Jacksonville, Inc.Effective as of the 10th day of May, 2023

 Associate Member Renewal Requirements Policy

-This includes, but is not limited to, attending 50% of the monthly luncheons and joining or chairing a committee and actively participating on that committee.
+In an effort to encourage our Associate Members to get active, participate and build relationships, each Associate Member must meet the following criteria to be eligible to renew membership.
+This includes, but is not limited to, attending 50% of the monthly luncheons, joining or chairing a committee, and actively participating on that committee.
 Failure to meet these requirements will disqualify that Associate Member from being considered for future membership renewal.

-7. Principal Scholarship Fund Policy
+1. Principal Scholarship Fund Policy

 The BOMA Jacksonville Principal Scholarship Fund will be used for the issuance of a one (1) year Complimentary Member for a deserving prospective Property/Building Manager or Facility Manager, who has displayed an interest in, and a commitment to being an active BOMA Jacksonville Principal member.
 This Scholarship is to assist a Property Manager/Building or Facility Manager for only a one (1) year term and is not intended to become a perpetual means of a Principal member who has received a Scholarship to seek additional Scholarships for continued membership in BOMA Jacksonville.
 This Scholarship is intended for a candidate who is in financial need or who does not have the budget for membership during the current year.
 The intention is that the candidate would progress into a full paying member moving forward.